mkronenfeld/WP-Image-Color-Extract/README.txt

 = Features: =

-* Extracts colors from an attachment image and saves it to the post meta.
+* Extracts colors from attachment images and saves it to the post meta.
+* Several php functions to receive the post meta or extract data from images on the fly.

+== PHP functions ==

+You can find your image swatches in the post meta.
+There are two global php functions to get these values:

+`wpip_get_post_thumbnail_color`
+Gets the main rgb color from a post.

+`wpip_get_post_thumbnail_colors`
+Gets the main rgb colors from a post.

+Advanced users may also like the following functions to extract the colors from any image they want in WordPress.

+`wpip_get_image_color`
+Gets the main color from an image.

+`wpip_get_image_colors`
+Gets the image color palette.

 == Installation ==